eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 7.4.1 Introduction

-This chapter details the approach to develop harmonized guidelines for the development of the transitory national certification schemes.
+This chapter details the approach to develop harmonised guidelines for the development of the transitory national certification schemes.
 In addition to the process-based requirements in the HLR, security and privacy risks associated with the EUDI Wallets should be identified.